alphagov/government-service-design-manual/data-style-guide/index.md

 ---
 layout: default
-title: Data Style Guide
+title: Data visualisation style guide
 section: guidance
-subsection: Optimising Service Performance
+type: guide
+audience:
+  primary: designer, researcher, analyst
 status: draft
 ---

-#Data Style Guide

 As we surface more of the data that we monitor at the Government Digital Service (GDS), we need to make sure that the visualisations we produce are easy to understand and visually compelling.
 To do that, we need to have a consistent visual grammar, for use both within GDS and across government.

+## Introduction

 This guide consists of four principles for good data presentation, with easy to follow checklists to help you achieve this and examples of how the principle has been employed at GDS.

 ### Style over time